Hanifff/DES/README.md

 An implementation of a simplified version of a tripple DES algorithm (SDES) which is able to crack binary ciphered texts.<br>

 ### A simple webserver:
-Theres is also a webserver that run on localhost and tests the second part of application.
+Theres is also a webserver that run on localhost and tests the application.

 ## Run the apllication:
 Use the command:<br>